kactus-io/kactus/docs/installation.md

 ## Log Files

 Kactus will generate log files if an unhandled exception is raised, to assist with troubleshooting.
-They are located in the data directory that Kactus uses (see above) under a `logs` subdirectory, organized by date using the format `YYYY-MM-DD.desktop.production.log`, where `YYYY-MM-DD` is the day the log was created.
+They are located in the data directory that Kactus uses (see above) under a `logs` subdirectory, organized by date using the format `YYYY-MM-DD.kactus.production.log`, where `YYYY-MM-DD` is the day the log was created.